By Sarah Nagem

 “The money is there for employees,” Brayboy said.
 “It’s just the employees aren’t there.”

 School districts across North Carolina are struggling to fill positions, from teachers to bus drivers.
 Some say the shortages are due to low pay and high stress, particularly as students deal with learning loss caused by the coronavirus pandemic.

 The challenge is particularly apparent in rural school districts such as Bladen, which serves about 3,700 students.
-At Elizabethtown Primary School, Brayboy said there are five teacher vacancies in grades kindergarten through third grade.
+In Bladen County Schools, there are 18 teacher vacancies across the district’s 13 schools, said Superintendent Jason Atkinson.